-Note: Google File Stream will work with a Clemson Google account, but may not be available for a private Google account.
+Note: Google Drive Desktop (previously File Stream) will work with a Clemson Google account, but may not be available for a private Google account.

-Google Drive File Stream streams all of your Google Drive files and folders from the cloud to your computer.
+Google Drive Desktop streams all of your Google Drive files and folders from the cloud to your computer.
 It is the recommended app to replace Google Sync.

 1. Go to your Windows Control Panel, Programs (or your Finder on a Mac) and uninstall any Google Drive or Google Sync or Google Backup and Sync applications you have installed on your computer.
 Restart your computer.

-3. It will ask if you want to install Google Drive Desktop?
+4. It will ask if you want to install Google Drive Desktop?
 If you prefer, uncheck the shortcut options.
 Click on Install.

 If you have more questions, email ITHELP@clemson.edu or call 864-656-3494.